rtfisher/summerschool_lectures/README.md

   ```
   docker build --no-cache -t flashx-app --progress=plain -f flashx_dockerfile .
   ```
-- The build process will take several minutes, depending on your internet connection.
+- The container automatically builds the Sedov test problem for FLASH-X by default.
+The build process will take several minutes, depending on your internet connection.
 Once the build is successful, you will see the string "SUCCESS" after the link line.

-3. To test run FLASH-X in a container named "flashx-container":
+3. To test run the Sedov problem in FLASH-X in a container named "flashx-container":
  ```
  docker run --rm -it --name flashx-container --hostname buildkitsandbox flashx-app
 ```